 SEO is the long-term approach.
 It’s about using consistency with content to develop a loyal, engaged audience of repeat customers.
 More importantly, it’s about optimizing your website for the user experience by creating educational and trustworthy content that tells search engines you’re a reputable source of information on specific subject matters, such as digital marketing.

 For optimal results, we recommend that businesses beginning their marketing journey invest in content marketing and SEO, and use PPC to promote this content as much as their budget allows.
 As organic traffic builds, which could take anywhere between 6 months to a year depending on your SEO budget, PPC can be scaled back and used as a tool to promote specific offers and generate leads in areas of relevance.

 In a nutshell, SEO should be at the foundation of everything you do.
 It’s your ticket to a loyal audience on the web.
 And deploying PPC early on can help drive traffic to your site as well.
-For more information on how we can use PPC tactics such as Google Ads and SEO to improve your online ranking and overall marketing, contact Design Thinking today.
+For more information on how we can use PPC and SEO to improve your online ranking and overall marketing in Brantford, contact Design Thinking today.